yogeshhk/YogShastra/Notes.md

 Meditation can not be done.
 It will happen.
 Prepare body and breathe-mind:

+## Naval Ravikant
+- Still: In "The Secrets" Osho has mentioned 112 meditation techniques, originally mentioned in Sanskrit text "Vigyana BHairavi" a condensed set of recipes.
+One that suited Naval is of Stillness.
+1 hr, first thing in the morning, just sit still, in very comfortable position, back supported.
+Do this for 60 days.
+Thoughts from past bubble up and they get sorted over time.
+A day comes when no such thoughts come and the INBOX becomes ZERO.
+You feel bliss.
+- Meditation can not be done, it happens on its own.
+- Happiness is state of lack of desires

 ## Zen Yoga by P J Saher and Dr Ashish Shukla
 3SRB : 3 Step Rhythmic Breathing
 3 steps: technique volume rhythm